I-am-Uchenna/machine-learning-finance-regimes/README.md

 This project is for educational and research purposes only.
 It does not constitute financial advice.

 ---
-© 2026 Uchenna Splendor Ejike.
+© 2026 Uchenna Ejike.
 All Rights Reserved.